InteractiveAdvertisingBureau/openrtb/supplychainobject.md

 This object represents both the links in the supply chain as well as an indicator whether or not the supply chain is complete.

-The SupplyChain object should be included in the BidRequest.Source.ext.schain attribute in OpenRTB 2.5 or later.
+The SupplyChain object should be included in the BidRequest.Source.schain attribute in OpenRTB 2.6 or later, and BidRequest.Source.ext.schain attribute in OpenRTB 2.5.
 For OpenRTB 2.4 or prior, the BidRequest.ext.schain attribute should be used.

 The SupplyChain object includes the following attributes: